openid/connect/openid-4-verifiable-credential-issuance/openid-4-verifiable-credential-issuance-1_0.md

 The Client MAY request encrypted responses by providing its Client Metadata, which includes encryption parameters, either during the registration process or in the Credential Request.

-The Credential Issuer MUST ignore the Client Metadata for subsequent Credential Requests.
-The Credential Issuer MUST ignore Client Metadata parameters other than `jwks`, `jwks_uri`, `credential_encrypted_response_alg` and `credential_encrypted_response_enc`.
+The Credential Issuer MUST ignore the Client Metadata provided in the Credential Request for subsequent Credential Requests.
+The Credential Issuer MUST only consider the following parameters in the Client Metadata in the Credential Request: `jwks`, `jwks_uri`, `credential_encrypted_response_alg`, and `credential_encrypted_response_enc`.

 ### Proof Types {#proof_types}